 Nepal Telecom FTTH service is actually good because of many aspects.
 First of all, it is a must have upgrade from ADSL.
 If you are still using NTC ADSL and you have Fiber available in your area, upgrade to FTTH.
 Even if you have paid in advance, the balance can be shifted to the new service.
 According to my friend who was upgraded automatically has 8 Mbps service and he is also satisfied.
 In another case, if you pay for ADSL and PSTN monthly, change it immediately because the Fiber package is cheaper and faster.

 In my review, the NT Fiber service shows good uptime, stability, speed, and consistency.
 Daily web browsing, downloading, video playback, and streaming have been good for a 4 person family.
 Actually, the deciding factor is always user and speed.
 The 15 Mbps package is good enough for 4 member family.
-However, we even used to work with 5 Mbps at night when everyone uses their phone.
-Things are different when everyone is a heavy user or you have distributed it.
+The better thing is the base package is 25 Mbps now, so that is much better.
+Things are actually different when everyone is a heavy user or you have distributed it.
 Many people actually distribute WiFi with their tenants so it may not be enough.
-For such people a high-speed package is better.
+For such people, a high-speed package is better.

 NTC also has a high-speed package which can be sufficient for a large number of users.
 The bandwidth need and price factor is your thing to decide.
 Always pick the service that fits in your budget.
 However, be careful about service quality as well.
 For the time being, the current package and service quality from Nepal Telecom is good for me and I hope to see even further better improvements in service.